-Cockatiels are popular pets and it’s easy to see why.
-They are cute, friendly, and intelligent.
-If you have a pet cockatiel, you already know that their bright personality will keep you and your family entertained.
-You have also likely heard your cockatiel sneezing and wonder if you should be worried.
+Cockatiels are popular pets and it’s easy to see why: They are cute, friendly, and intelligent.
+If you have a pet cockatiel, you already know that their bright personality keeps you and your family entertained.
+But what if your cockatiel starts sneezing?
+Should you be worried?

-The good news is that as long as the sneezing is dry (not producing mucus or moisture), and doesn’t occur continuously, then your cockatiel is probably just fine.
-However, there are some situations where a cockatiel’s sneezing can be cause for concern.
-Read on to learn more about why your cockatiel sneezes, what you can do to help, and when you should worry.
+The good news is that as long as the sneezing is dry (not producing mucus or moisture) and doesn’t occur continuously, your bird is probably just fine.
+However, there are certain situations where a sneezing cockatiel can be cause for concern.
+Read on to learn more about why your bird is sneezing, what you can do to help, and when you should worry.

 Common Causes of Cockatiel Sneezing